trencat/Trencat/README.md

 ### Prerequisites

-This section will be filled in the future.
+This project is based in Python 3.6.

 ### Installing